CatalanBioGenomeProject/data-submission/CBP_Data_Submission_Guide.md

     associated with this sequence.
 This must match with a CHROMOSOME_NAME in the chromosome list file.

-The [AGP]{.underline} file might be used to describe the assembly of scaffolds from contigs or of chromosomes from scaffolds.
+The <u>AGP</u> file might be used to describe the assembly of scaffolds from contigs or of chromosomes from scaffolds.

 Once all the files needed for assembly submission are ready, they need to be validated, uploaded and submitted using the [Webin command line